Michael A. Taylor Player Props: Twins vs. Braves

-On Monday, Michael A. Taylor (hitting .067 in his past 10 games) and the Minnesota Twins play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 7:20 PM ET.
+Michael A. Taylor -- .067 average over his past 10 games -- will be in action for the Minnesota Twins against the Atlanta Braves, with Bryce Elder on the mound, on June 27 at 7:20 PM ET.

 Michael A. Taylor Game Info & Props vs. the Braves